Battle of Thermopylae (1941): Action

 A German battlegroup based on the 6th Mountain Division, under Generalmajor Ferdinand Schörner, attacked at 1130 hours on 24 April, meeting fierce resistance.
-Another battlegroup, drawn from the 5th Panzer Division also attacked.
+Another battlegroup, drawn from the 5th Panzer Division, also attacked.

 Early in the afternoon, the German armored forces were shelled near Lamia by artillery that was able to fire down into the pass from multiple, lightly fortified positions.
 Two tanks from the Panzer division later attempted to penetrate the lines of the 25th Battalion, but were destroyed by long range field guns.

-Later in the day, 4 German tanks and a number of infantry troops being conveyed in trucks attempted to take a position in front of the 6th Brigade in front of the 25th Battalion's position, and after some initial confusion was repelled by 2-pound and 25-pound field guns.
+Later in the day, four German tanks and a number of infantry troops being conveyed in trucks attempted to take a position in front of the 6th Brigade in front of the 25th Battalion's position, and after some initial confusion was repelled by 2-pound and 25-pound field guns.

 With the delaying action accomplished, the rearguard began to destroy what equipment and field guns they could not transport, and retreated towards another defensive position at Thebes.
-The last Allied vehicles were evacuated by 2400 hours, and Thermopylae would not be taken for another 3 hours, when the Germans led a formal attack on the vacated position.
-While holding their position for the specified amount of time, the Allied forces had destroyed 15-16 German tanks and inflicted considerable casualties.
+The last Allied vehicles were evacuated by midnight, and Thermopylae would not be taken for another three hours, when the Germans led a formal attack on the vacated position.
+While holding their position for the specified amount of time, the Allied forces had destroyed 15 German tanks and inflicted considerable casualties.